 Justice Scholars Program in Criminal Justice

-The Justice Scholars Program is designed to advance innovative leadership in justice-related professions in metro Detroit.
-By providing leaders with an understanding and appreciation for research, the use of data, and problem-analysis techniques required of today's leaders, the Justice Scholars Program aims to improve the efficiency, effectiveness, and equity of the justice system in metro-Detroit.
+The Justice Scholars Program helps advance innovative leadership in justice-related professions in metro Detroit.
+By providing leaders with an understanding and appreciation for research, the use of data and problem-analysis techniques required of today's leaders, the Justice Scholars Program aims to improve the efficiency, effectiveness and equity of the justice system in metro-Detroit.

 This program covers all tuition and fees for the Master of Science in Criminal Justice program (30 credits) for two students per year.